BenBrostoff/phase_0_unit_1/week_3/7_cultural_blog.md

 - What was most difficult for you when writing feedback for your pair?

 Overall, what do you think of using pairing and feedback to guide your learning?
+I enjoy pairing because it's an intellectual exercise that in many respects involves emotionally connecting with people.

 *Remember, there is no minimum length, but write this for an audience.*